samchon/tstl/CONTRIBUTING.md

 ### 2. Include adequate tests
 As I've mentioned in the `Contributing Code` section, your PR should pass the test-automation module.
 Your PR includes *new features* that have not being handled in the ordinary test-automation module, then also update *add the testing unit* please.

-If there're some specific reasons that could not pass the test-automation (not error but *intended*), then please update the ordinary test-automation module or write the reasons on your PR content and *let me update the test-automation module*.
+If there're some specific reasons that could not pass the test-automation (not error but *intended*), then please update the ordinary test-automation module or write the reasons on your PR content and *const me update the test-automation module*.

 ### 3. Follow coding conventions
 The basic coding convention of STL is the [`snake_case`](https://en.wikipedia.org/wiki/Snake_case).
 TypeScript-STL follows the basic coding convention; `snake_case`.
 However, there's a difference when naming the classes.
 TSTL uses `snake_case` and [`PascalCase`](https://en.wikipedia.org/wiki/PascalCase) on the classes at the same time.